The true cost of the Google Maps API and how Radar compares

 What kind of companies use Radar's APIs?

-Radar offers solutions for businesses of all sizes.
+Radar offers use cases and solutions for businesses of all sizes.
 American Eagle, Panera Bread, T-Mobile, Zillow, Ibotta, and Zappos are just a few brands that use Radar's APIs and SDKs.
 Learn more about our customers.

 Route saved a whopping $1M per year by using our geocoding and routing APIs.
 With features like real-time package tracking, delivery ETAs, and carbon neutral shipping, Route helps merchants build trust with their customers, reduce support inquiries, and increase retention.